-To get referred for your dream job and increase your chances by 14x, you need to find the right person at this company to refer you.
+To get referred for your dream job and increase your chances 20-fold, you need to find the right person at this company to refer you.
 This person needs to be a trusted source in the eyes of the hiring manager.
 Those people could include:

 Leverage a trusted source

 When you’ve found one of the “right people” and they’re a 2nd degree connection that means you have a mutual connection.
 When you find a mutual connection who knows you, reach out to him/her and ask to be introduced to this “right person.”

 It could take the form of: “Hi Ben, I see you’re connected to John Adams (link to their profile) on LinkedIn.
 I’d love to talk to Ben about XYZ because I’m looking for a (details on a new job).
 Do you know him well enough to introduce me to him?”

 The XYZ above prove that you know enough about the industry/company to have a worthwhile conversation with “John Adams.”
 You won’t be wasting his time.
 In fact, he would probably enjoy the conversation because he knows a lot about it- the kind of insight you can’t find on LinkedIn or Forbes.
 This makes John feel special and like he’s actually helping you.
 You’re now set up to have an informational interview that gets you referred for your dream job.